Career Advice

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-• Notice cultural differences like how frequently people rely on word-of-mouth recommendations, which is much higher in Asia.
+• Notice cultural differences, such as how frequently people rely on word-of-mouth recommendations, which is much higher in Asia.

-• Check whether you need to change the color palette because your brand’s colors may be clashing with another country’s culture.
+• Check whether you need to change the color palette because your brand’s colors may clash with the culture of another country.

 • Be careful with idioms and expressions.
 They could be confusing when translated literally.